-Adding Incredible PBX to a running Ubuntu 14 server is a walk in the park.
+Adding Incredible PBX to a running Ubuntu 14.04 server is a walk in the park.
 To restate the obvious, your server needs a reliable Internet connection to proceed.
 Using SSH (or Putty on a Windows machine), log into your new server as root at the IP address you deciphered in the ifconfig step at the end of the Ubuntu install procedure above.
-First, make sure to run the update and upgrade steps for Ubuntu before you begin the install.
+First, make sure to run the update step for Ubuntu before you begin the install.
 This is especially important if using a cloud-based Ubuntu 14 server.

-Now you’re ready to kick off the Incredible PBX install.
-Just issue the following commands:
+Now let’s begin the Incredible PBX install.
+Log back in as root and issue the following commands:

 You can access the Asterisk CLI by typing: asterisk -rvvvvvvvvvv

 You can access the FreePBX GUI using your favorite web browser to configure your server.
 Just enter the IP address shown in the status display.
-The default username and password are admin:admin.
-Change them immediately in FreePBX Administration by clicking Admin -> Administrators -> admin.
+The default username is admin with the randomized password you wrote down above.
+If desired, you can change them in FreePBX Administration by clicking Admin -> Administrators -> admin.
 Enter a new password and click Submit Changes then Apply Config.
-Now edit extension 701 so you can figure out (or change) the randomized passwords that were set up for your 701 extension and voicemail account: Applications -> Extensions -> 701.
+Now edit extension 701 so you can figure out (or change) the randomized passwords that were set up for default 701 extension and voicemail: Applications -> Extensions -> 701.